arpit9839/p8-sumit-arpit9839/Week-1/Exercise1.1/README.md

 ## FAQ

- the process involves the browser, your computer’s operating system, your internet service provider, the server where you host the site, and services running on that server.
+Q1.
+When a user enters an URL in the browser, how does the browser fetch the desiredresult ?
+Explain this with the below in mind and Demonstrate this by drawing a diagramfor the same. the process involves the browser, your computer’s operating system, your internet service provider, the server where you host the site, and services running on that server.